h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 #### Download MOJO Scoring Pipeline

-1. If you have not downloaded the MOJO Scoring Pipeline, go to Tutorial 2: Scoring Pipeline Deployment Templates, then go to Task 1: Set Up Environment, then Download MOJO Scoring Pipeline to download it.
+1. If you have not downloaded the MOJO Scoring Pipeline, go to [Tutorial 2: Scoring Pipeline Deployment](https://docs.google.com/document/d/1WKSdH-MNjNQOPWA7xthDpmQytcDc07p_Xua8Rsa_jVk/edit?usp=sharing) Templates, then go to Task 1: Set Up Environment, then **Download MOJO Scoring Pipeline** to download it.
 When finished, come back to this tutorial.

-2. Move the mojo.zip file to dai-mojo-cpp/ folder and then extract it:
+2. Move the **mojo.zip** file to **dai-mojo-cpp**/ folder and then extract it:

 ```
 cd $HOME/dai-mojo-cpp/